kaminosekai54/llm-agent-test/README.md

 ## Step 2: Create a Conda Environment

+### Option A: Create Manually

 1. Press the Windows button and search for "Anaconda Prompt" to open the Anaconda Prompt application.
 2. In the Anaconda Prompt, create a new Conda environment by typing:
     ```
     conda create -n crewAI
     ```
-3. For more information on managing Conda environments, refer to the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
-4. Accept the installation prompts and wait for the environment creation process to complete.
+3. Accept the installation prompts and wait for the environment creation process to complete.
-5. To activate your newly created environment, type:
+4. To activate your newly created environment, type:
     ```
     conda activate crewAI
     ```
    If you have chosen a different name for your environment, replace `crewAI` with the name of your environment.

+### Option B: Create from `.yml` File

+1. Ensure you have a `.yml` file that defines the environment setup.
+This file typically includes the environment name, dependencies, and potentially other configurations.
+2. To create and activate the environment from the `.yml` file, use the following commands in the Anaconda Prompt:
+    ```
+    conda env create -f env.yml
+    conda activate crewAI
+    ```
+   Replace `environment.yml` with the path to your `.yml` file.
+The environment name inside the `.yml` file will be used automatically.

 ## Step 3: Install Required Packages